notriddle/boringbot/README.md

     <boringbot> Issue #64 [closed]: Merging a PR does not close it, or its associated issues - https://github.com/bors-ng/bors-ng/issues/64

+## Perform arithmetic

+See <https://github.com/narrowtux/abacus> for a list of supported commands.

+    user> !calc 1+1
+    boringbot> 2

 # Copyright license

 boringbot is licensed under the Apache license, version 2.0.